Content Creation

 Define your target audience

-Spend some time thinking about your audience.
+Spend some time thinking about your target audience.
 Who will watch your videos?
 What do they care about?
 What will make them click your thumbnails and stick with your videos for the duration?
 The best you understand your audience, the more likely you are to create content they love.

 It helps to create an audience persona worksheet to keep all of your findings in one place.
 Something like this: